 In the summer I also never ever leave my house without an SPF 50 sunscreen stick.
 Even though I am quite tanned I turn red very quickly!
 So this one is perfect, and I love the design of the bottle.

 A lovely face wash to wash off the city live & sunscreen after a long sunny day.

 Ok, I had to put in this bag too because I just love it.
-Love the shape and the cute natural colored drawstring bag in it to protect your stuff.
+Love the shape and the cute natural coloured drawstring bag in it to protect your stuff.
 I would wear this with the same outfit to go for a drink at night.